 Plastic Wave: Reimagined Growth

-Plastic Wave: Reimagined Growth is a site-specific environmental installation by Jentokartworks that transforms one-time-use plastic waste into a symbolic and living ecosystem.
-Taking the form of a crashing wave, the installation is constructed from wire mesh, discarded plastic packaging, and pockets of microgreens growing in upcycled planters.
-The work highlights the scale of plastic pollution while offering a hopeful narrative of renewal, demonstrating nature’s resilience even within synthetic environments.
+Plastic Wave: Reimagined Growth transforms single-use plastic waste into a living ecosystem.
+Shaped like a crashing wave, the installation is built from wire mesh, layered plastic packaging, and pockets of microgreens planted in recycled containers.
+It highlights the tension between pollution and renewal — showing how new life can emerge even within synthetic environments.

 Grow Hope Microgreens Planters Workshop